22 Feb Have Compassion

 - Perhaps put your compassion into words, softly heard in the back of your mind, such as: “May you not suffer . . . may this hard time pass . . . may things be alright for you.”

 - Expand your circle of compassion to include others; consider a benefactor (someone who has been kind to you), friend, neutral person, difficult person (a challenge, certainly), and yourself (sometimes the hardest person of all).

 - Going further, extend compassion to all the beings in your family . . . neighborhood . . . city . . . state . . . country . . . world.
-All beings, known or unknown, liked or disliked.
-Humans, animals, plants, even microbes.
-Beings great or small, in the air, on the ground, under water.
+All beings, known or unknown, are liked or disliked.
+Humans, animals, plants, and even microbes.
+Beings great or small, in the air, on the ground, underwater.
 Including all, omitting none.

-Going through your day, open to compassion from time to time for people you don’t know: someone in a deli, a stranger on a bus, crowds moving down the sidewalk.
+Going through your day, open to compassion from time to time for people you don’t know: someone in a deli, a stranger on a bus, or crowds moving down the sidewalk.

 Let compassion settle into the background of your mind and body.
 As what you come from, woven into your gaze, words, and actions.